nwavery/Appian-Kafka/README.md

     *   **Kafka Security Protocol:** `SASL_SSL`
     *   **Kafka SASL Mechanism:** `PLAIN`
     *   **Kafka SASL JAAS Configuration:** The formatted JAAS string with your API key and secret (e.g., `org.apache.kafka.common.security.plain.PlainLoginModule required username="API_KEY" password="API_SECRET";`).
 This field is masked in the Admin Console for security.
     *   **Kafka Schema Registry URL:** The URL for your Confluent Cloud Schema Registry.
 You will also need to configure API key and secret for Schema Registry access, typically by embedding them in the `schema.registry.url` or by setting `basic.auth.user.info` and `basic.auth.credentials.source` properties for the Schema Registry client.
 The current implementation passes the main `kafka.schema.registry.url` to the serializers/deserializers.
 For authenticated Schema Registry access, you might need to adjust `KafkaConfig.java` to set additional properties like `basic.auth.user.info` (for SR API key:secret) and `basic.auth.credentials.source` (to `USER_INFO`) on the producer/consumer properties map if the Schema Registry URL itself doesn't embed credentials.
-For simplicity, this example assumes the Schema Registry URL is either unsecured or credentials are part of the URL if supported by your SR client version.
+For simplicity, this example assumes the Schema Registry URL is either unsecured or credentials are part of the URL if supported by your SR client version (Confluent libraries 7.9.0).

 ## Deployment to Appian